prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 * The status subresource is intended to offer only a summary (e.g., counts of up/down targets) of the scrape status.
 * No information about the fired alerts in the status subresource of PrometheusRule (too heavy for the operator to query the prometheus pod for the alerts information.
 Prometheus may have a significant number of alerts, and fetching them repeatedly increases significant load in the operator).
 * The status subresource is not intended to provide realtime information of the targets.
+* Configuration resources like ServiceMonitor or PodMonitor do not expose status information that explains why they are not being selected by Prometheus or why their targets are not being scraped

 ### Audience